© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Lower Thurvaston medieval settlement, including part of the open field system is a scheduled monument protected by Historic England under reference 1017362.
 View the official record →

-Lower Thurvaston medieval settlement is a scheduled ancient monument located in Derbyshire that preserves evidence of medieval agricultural and domestic occupation.
+Lower Thurvaston is a deserted medieval settlement located in Derbyshire, England, with earthwork remains that represent the archaeological traces of a community that was abandoned at an uncertain date during or after the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017362.

 Lower Thurvaston medieval settlement, including part of the open field system is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017362.